HAHAYOUDEAD/FoodsByCalorieWaltz/README.md

 ## Description
 Some designs came out of my head, some are 'inspired' by others.
 This food pack is not exactly balanced or anything, I just googled calories for real life analogies and slapped those in.
 There are options for tweaking calorie values however

-All scenes except for Blackrock are covered with custom spawn points

 ## Collectibles
 Includes collectible bear candles that can be found inside every Applesauce Pryanik package.